 About Kate:

-Her work has also featured in Lives: Masterpieces from the Toyama Museum of Glass Collection (Toyama, 2025), The World in my Hand at the Alexander Tutsek Art Museum in Munich (2024), The International Exhibition of Glass (Toyama, 2021), and Contemporary Narratives in Glass at the Palm Springs Art Museum (New Mexico, 2018), amongst others.
+Baker’s work has also been showcased in several other major international museum exhibitions, including Lives: Masterpieces from the Toyama Museum of Glass Collection (Toyama, 2025); The World in My Hand at the Alexander Tutsek Art Museum in Munich (2024); The International Exhibition of Glass (Japan, 2021); and Contemporary Narratives in Glass at the Palm Springs Art Museum in New Mexico (2018).
+Each of these prestigious presentations reinforces her position as a rising force in contemporary art and her growing influence on the international stage.

 Baker continues to develop ambitious new bodies of work that invite audiences into slow, contemplative encounters that inhabit our vulnerability in an increasingly immaterial world.